richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * Complete the resulting pop-out form and then click **Save**

+  _Note: I chose daily because I believe that that is how often Cost Management data updates_

 #### Variables

 * Click the **+** icon and then "**Add an action**" on the resulting pop-up menu